hezhengda/researchnotes/source/index.rst

 I will divide all my notes into different categories in below:

-* **Projects**: All the projects that I have done, still doing, and will do in the future
-* **Softwares**: Different softwares or packages I have used, for each software/package, I will give short introduction, some examples and also some tricks in using them.
 * **Theoretical Background**: Without a solid theoretical background, any good research is impossible.
 So we need to study and re-study the materials that we need.
 So in here I will summarize my understanding of different subjects: e.g. Quantum Mechanics, Statistical Mechanics, Density Functional Theory, etc.
+* **Computer Languages**: All the programming languages that might be useful for a computational scientist.
+* **Softwares**: Different softwares or packages I have used, for each software/package, I will give short introduction, some examples and also some tricks in using them.
+* **Literature**: Important and interesting articles that I have found online and think it worths sharing with you.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    theoreticalbackground/index

+   computerlanguages/index

    softwares/index

-   projects/index

    literature/index